w3c/wcag3/informative/guidelines/interactive-components/expected-behavior.md

 * As a person with a cognitive or learning disability, I need controls to do what they say they will do.
 * As a person with a cognitive or learning disability, I need controls and interfaces that do not overwhelm or confuse me.
 * As a person with working memory difficulties, visual memory difficulties, or a limited field of vision, I need controls to remain in predictable and familiar locations throughout a critical flow.
+* As a person with a cognitive or learning disability, I need the operations of different user interface components to be consistent within a website or application.